Akasa Kusum: Plot

-Priya sees a clip from the serial on the bar's television right before a fight between a regular client and an aggressive new client breaks out.
+Priya sees a clip from the serial on the bar's television set right before a fight between a regular client and an aggressive new client breaks out.
 Rani receives a call from the Colpetty police station with the message that a girl from a bar fight said that Rani was her mother.
 Rani responds, "The whole country knows I was never married."
-Priya is bitter about her childhood abandonment and makes it known to her mother that she still exists and that Rani is responsible for her present plight.
+Priya is bitter about her childhood abandonment and makes it known to her mother that she still exists and that Rani is responsible for her current plight.

 After the phone call and brief visit, Rani is visibly shaken.
 Shalika asks what is wrong, and Rani explains that she was discovered when her father worked as a light man in a studio.
 The owner noticed Rani and insisted that she start working in the industry.
 However, Rani was already married and had a year old daughter, and the studio could only work with a "virgin" star.
-Rani eventually separates from her husband and daughter, who were also paid off to leave.
+Rani eventually separated from her husband and daughter, who were also paid off for the silence.

-Once this secret is no longer one, Rani decides to go to the karaoke bar to find Priya.
+Once this secret is public knowledge, Rani decides to go to the karaoke bar to find Priya.
 Priya drives her away, further emotionally isolating herself.
-She asks Bunty to move in together and help raise the unborn baby.
-Rani continues looking for Priya, visiting the bar and even Bunty's apartment.
+She asks Bunty to move in with her and help raise her soon-to-be-born baby.
+Rani continues looking for Priya, visiting the bar and Bunty's apartment.

 Priya goes to the hospital and starts writing long extensive letters to Rani about her experiences growing up without her mother and with an alcoholic father.
 In the end Priya passes and Rani becomes the caretaker of Priya's baby girl.